 - Enterprise: Custom pricing

 Lovable offers full-stack app generation with plenty of control over the backend and frontend, all from your browser.
-Once I’d submitted my initial prompt, I was taken to the platform’s design hub, where I was able to interact further with its AI assistant to continue to build my app.
-I wanted to create an app to accompany a fictional cat event I was running.
+Once prompted, the platform’s design hub will appear to users, offering an AI assistant to continue to build the app.

 I found it simple to toggle between views of the AI generator and of my app’s code – perfect if you’re a coder who wants to get more hands-on.
 Source: Tech.co testing

 While you don’t need to be an experienced developer in order to make an app using Lovable, you may need some knowledge of code in order to create more complex functions.
-For example, Lovable struggled when I asked it to overlay a booking tool on a pair of cat toes, instead placing the toes above a generic picture of a cat.
+For example, Lovable struggled to overlay a booking tool on a pair of cat toes when creating my test app for a fictional cat event, and instead used a generic picture of a cat’s paw.

 Of course, as these tools are still developing, avoiding difficult prompts is probably best.
 However, more robust tools, such as Cursor or FlutterFlow, may be better suited if you want to create an app with more complex functionalities.